klem-data/API---Webscrapping/TP2 and  3/README.md

   - All of the above

+==> All of the above, Django is a comprehensive framework, Flask is lightweight, and FastAPI is optimized for speed and asynchronous operations.

 - **Question 2:** _What's the main difference between Django, Flask and FastAPI in terms of performance and speed?_

   - Django is generally faster than Flask and FastAPI.